kwameasantenkrumah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the permission to the file hello as follows:Owner: no permission at all,Group: no permission at all and Other users: all the permissions
+A script that sets the mode of the file hello to this